 Unlike the newspaper on your doorstep in the morning, News Feed is not just a method of delivering news.
-It's more of a starting place, meant to facilitate more interactions between you and your friends.
-Each story has at least two options at the bottom of it: Like and Comment.
-Many stories also have a third option: Share.
+It's actually more of a starting place, meant to facilitate more interactions between you and your friends.
+Each story has three options at the bottom of it: Like, Comment, and Share.
 Each of these options allows you to interact with your friend and their content.
-You can also save content you see on Facebook to go back to later.
+You can also save content you see on Facebook to go back to at a later time.